Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Results and discussion

-In what follows, we present and discuss the results of reconstructing subsurface turbulent velocity fields from sparse measurements of the free surface only, by applying the SHRED algorithm to our turbulence data from the DNS and experimental cases.
-We first show and discuss the field reconstructions for shallow and deep horizontal planes, and compare these to the original and compressed fields.
-Secondly, we present a detailed analysis of the depth-dependent performance of SHRED, using the set of error metrics presented in Section \ref{sec:method_metrics}.
-Third, we demonstrate the capabilities of SHRED in temporal dynamics by looking at the RMS velocity time series of reconstructed fields.
+\replace{cases. }{ datasets. } We first show and discuss the field reconstructions for shallow and deep horizontal planes, and compare these to the \rjo{ original }{uncompressed} and compressed fields.
+Secondly, we present a detailed analysis of the depth-dependent performance of SHRED, using the set of error metrics presented in Sec.\ \ref{sec:method_metrics}.
+Third, \ajo{ we compare the performance of SHRED with a proper orthogonal decomposition based method for sensor-to-flow mapping.
+Forth, } we demonstrate the capabilities of SHRED in temporal dynamics by looking at the RMS velocity time series of reconstructed fields.
 Finally, we show that the reconstructed fields yield reasonable turbulent power spectra for the relevant spatial scales, as compared to the compressed and ground-truth fields.